 Building Resilient Cities

 Urban resiliency is becoming an imperative in cities exposed to natural disasters such as hurricanes, earthquakes, or other extreme weather conditions.
 Emergency planning with solar plus storage is gaining momentum around North America.
-Suggested topics will include a review of successful resiliency projects and incentives, new public / private funding mechanisms for cities, as well as opportunities for local governments to drive renewable energy initiatives in urban
+Suggested topics will include a review of successful resiliency projects and incentives, new public / private funding mechanisms for cities, as well as opportunities for local governments to drive renewable energy initiatives in urban centers.

 Planning for Peak Power